-The DCE determines a Pass or Fail grade based on assessment of the following components.
+The DCE determines a Pass or Fail grade based on the assessment of Clinical Performance Instrument (CPI) and the following components:

 - a.
 Course objectives. - b.
 Clinical setting and complexity of the environment. - c.
 Experience with patients in the clinical setting. - d.
 Expectations of the clinic site and academic program. - e.
 Progression of performance from initial to final clinical experience. - f.
 Indication of "significant concerns" or "with distinction" on the clinical evaluation. - g.
 Congruence between the CI's written evaluation, comments, and performance dimensions and ratings. - h.
 Congruence between CI, student and DCE assessment of student performance. - i.
 Completion of all clinical assignments (e.g. project, assessments, weekly journal, student evaluation of instruction, etc.). - j.
 Additional verbal or written information from the CI and student.